Skip to content

 What is Torre Torre?

 Torre Torre is a landscape of erosion formations near Huancayo.
-The reddish columns were created by wind and rain erosion.
+The reddish columns were formed by wind and rain erosion.

 What dish is typical for Huancayo?